Silver

 Key Applications

-The primary end-uses of Silver span multiple sectors, each contributing to its classification as a critical material.
+The primary end-uses of Silver span multiple sectors.
 The following applications represent the most significant sources of global demand:

-- Jewelry and silverware — Silver plays a vital role in jewelry and silverware, where its unique physical and chemical properties provide performance advantages that are difficult to replicate with alternative materials.
+- Jewelry and silverware - Silver is valued in jewelry and silverware for its unique physical and chemical properties that are difficult to replicate with alternative materials.

-- Medical and antimicrobial applications — Silver plays a vital role in medical and antimicrobial applications, where its unique physical and chemical properties provide performance advantages that are difficult to replicate with alternative materials.
+- Medical and antimicrobial applications - Silver is valued in medical and antimicrobial applications for its unique physical and chemical properties that are difficult to replicate with alternative materials.

 Demand Outlook